CTSRD-CHERI/piccolo-demo/README.md

 # Government Furnished Equipment (GFE)

-This is a Hello World application for GFE P1 Processor (Bluespec Piccolo).
+This is a Hello World application for GFE P1 Processor (Bluespec Piccolo) synthesized on the Xilinx VCU118 Evaluation Kit.

 ### Build under Linux/FreeBSD